polatsemih/email-sender/README.md

 # email-sender
-Using ClosedXML library and SMTP (Simple Mail Transfer Protocol) to create an email sender with ASP.NET Core MVC
+A web-based email sender application

 ## Open source libraries used